cap-js-community/odata-v2-adapter/README.md

 ### Before Middlewares

 Before middleware routes can be registered on the OData V2 adapter for CDS singleton, to be executed before the main route processing.
-The before middleware routes can be registered as single function or as array of route functions.
+The before middleware routes can be registered as a single function or as an array of route functions.

 Single before route can be registered as follows: